 Flatten

-The Flatten parameter determines whether any nested XML should be broken out into separate fields.
-These new fields are named by appending sub-elements with an underscore to the higher level, or parent, element.
-In the below example, there is a location element that contains two sub-elements: latitude and longitude.
+The Flatten parameter determines whether any nested XML will be broken into separate fields.
+These new fields are named by appending subelements with an underscore to the higher level, or parent, element.
+In the following example, the location element contains two subelements: latitude and longitude.
 If flattened, the location element is broken into two fields, location_latitude and location_longitude.

 If flattening, the XML can be nested with multiple levels of depth.
-The new flattened field names will simply append object names with an underscore until reaching the deepest level sub-element.
+The new flattened field names will append object names with an underscore until reaching the deepest level subelement.

-For example, consider the following sample XML, paying attention to the codes and location elements:
+For example, consider the following sample XML, specifically the codes and location elements:

 <?xml version="1.0" encoding="UTF-8"?>